 Being able to select a book with one tick box to add at the end of a book is a fantastic book marketing tool, particularly for books in a series.

-All of these tick boxes add valuable features to an ebook.
-It is so simple, you have to ask why nobody thought about this earlier.
+All of these tick boxes add valuable features to an ebook that can help authors sell books.
+It is so simple; you have to ask why nobody thought about this earlier.

 This feature is the BIG, BIG, BIG reason I am moving to Draft2Digital.